NPPC-UK/Gravimetrics/README.md

 ![img](./Documents/Diagrams/Flow/flow.png)

-Additiona; interactions, such as updating weights or changing watering times/frequency is performed manually through the web interface.
+Additional interactions, such as updating weights or changing watering times/frequency is performed manually through the web interface.

 # Components

 Key components provided are:

+## Master Controller

+To provide a clean and simple interface between hardware and software, a central python script is used to fetch information from the database and pass it to the low-level hardware interactions, it also interprets output and updates the database accordingly.

 ## Hardware Interaction